palvaro/CMPS290S-Winter16/README.md

  * What problem does the paper solve?
 Is is important?
  * How does it solve the problem?
  * What alternative approaches are there?
 Are they adequately discussed in the reading?
+ * How does this work relate to other research, whether covered in this course or not?
- * What research questions does the paper raise?
+ * What specific research questions, if any, does the paper raise for you?

 # Presentations